-Title: Internal Audit Charter 2020-2022 Purpose: To seek Committee approval of the updated Internal Audit Charter.
-Recommendation: That the Committee approves the Internal Audit Charter attached at Appendix 1.
+Title: Internal Audit Charter 2023 Purpose: To seek Committee approval of the updated Internal Audit Charter.
+Recommendation: That the Committee (a) approves the Internal Audit Charter attached at Appendix 1 and (b) agrees that future amendments to the Charter will be made where a need is identified.